Do not use XaeroPlus with this mod! It is not affiliated with me and causes critical untrackable bugs/crashes.

 Why does the world map ask for confirmation?

 A single server address can have multiple overworlds, nethers etc. It can be due to multiple sub-servers or just multiple world saves, for example a "Lobby" world and a "Game" world.
 Different worlds don't have any unique identifiers on the client side, which makes it impossible to reliably differentiate between them.
 Because of this, the world map mod lets you have multiple world maps for each dimension on the same server address.
-By default, map selection is Manual, which means that you are asked to confirm which map to use every time you switch dimensions/worlds/sub-servers.
+In older mod versions, by default, map selection is Manual, which means that you are asked to confirm which map to use every time you switch dimensions/worlds/sub-servers.
 You can also choose one of the 2 automatic modes.
-Map selection is done in a special menu by clicking the bottom left icon on the world map screen (if the menu isn't open my default).
-In the menu you can switch between Manual, World Spawn and Single modes and select/create maps by using the top dropdown menu.
-If you hover over the Map Selection option, you can read everything you need to know about each map selection mode.
-World Spawn mode is the equivalent of what was used by the world map pre 1.6, but it's now improved with the possibility of changing which map is used on what world.
+Map selection is done in a special menu by clicking the bottom left icon on the world map screen (if the menu isn't open by default).
+In the menu you can switch between Manual, World Spawn and Single modes and select/create maps by using the top-center dropdown menu.
+If you hover over the Map Selection option, you can read everything you need to know about each map selection mode, including Server mode.
+World Spawn mode is the equivalent of what was used by the world map pre 1.6.
 So you don't have to downgrade the mod to still use it.
+Server mode is the best option for most cases because the server automatically controls your map selection based on server-side level IDs.
+It requires the mod to be installed on the server side.
+If changing the map selection mode switches your map to an empty one, you can always rebind the map that you want to be used by selecting it from the dropdown menu and confirming.

 Here's the old explanation if you can't update the mod to 1.6.1 or newer: